rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/GET-based vs POST-based CSRF.md

 To retrieve CSRF tokens in an HTTP GET request, use a proxy tool such as Burp Suite to intercept the request.
 Notice that the CSRF token is included in the request as a query parameter.

-With the CSRF token now in attacker's hand, all they have to do is create and serve the below HTML page to deface or takeover someone else's account:
+With the CSRF token now in our hand, all we have to do is create and serve the below HTML page to deface or takeover someone else's account:
 ```html
 <html>
   <body>